Marriage Equality in Australia is now a reality.

-But what benefits would same sex couples gain from a change in the law?
-Well, other than the fact that they are being treated as equal citizens, there are actually some important legal benefits as well.
+But what benefits have same sex couples gained from this change in the law?
+Other than the fact that they are finally being treated as equal citizens, there are actually some important legal benefits as well.

-Here are 5 of the key benefits for same sex couples when (yes when) Marriage Equality does happen.
+Here are 5 key benefits for same sex couples now that marriage equality has finally happened.

 1. The choice of who to marry and to have that marriage recognised in Australia

-Under the current law, because marriage is defined as between “a man and a woman”, not only are same sex couples prevented from getting married here, if they marry overseas, that marriage is not recognised in Australia.
-Imagine making the decision to marry your loved one, only to find that that your union means nothing in your own country.
-Amending the Marriage Act means same sex couples can get married in Australia, get married overseas and (for those who have already taken the leap) have their existing marriages acknowledged.
-And spoiler alert … giving same sex Australians the right to choose who they marry will have absolutely no impact on past, existing, or future, heterosexual marriages.
+Because marriage was defined as between “a man and a woman”, not only were same sex couples prevented from getting married here, if they marry overseas, that marriage was not recognised in Australia.
+Imagine making the decision to marry your loved one, only to find that your union means nothing in your own country.
+Amending the Marriage Act means same-sex couples can get married in Australia, get married overseas and (for those who have already taken the leap) have their existing marriages acknowledged.
+And spoiler alert … giving same sex Australians the right to choose who they marry has absolutely no impact on past, existing, or future, heterosexual marriages.

 2. Being able to get divorced

-At the moment, if a same sex couple goes overseas to get married and then comes home to Australia, and ultimately separates, they cannot get divorced.
+Previously, if a same sex couple went overseas to get married and then comes home to Australia, and ultimately separated, they could not get divorced.
 Take for example Adam and Steve.
-They’ve grown up in Australia, live and work here, but they are sick of waiting for Marriage Equality to happen here.
+They’ve grown up in Australia, live and work here.
 A few years ago, they flew to New Zealand for a short trip to get married and then returned to Australia.
 They have now decided to separate.
 The problem is, because they live in Australia, their marriage is not recognised, which means they cannot get divorced here.
 They also don’t meet the requirements to apply for divorce in New Zealand, because they do not, and have never, lived there.
 So, Adam and Steve are stuck in legal limbo, unable to get divorced either here or in New Zealand.
 Imagine if you were forced to stay married to your ex!

 5. Rights in the event of death

-If you are in a same sex relationship, and your partner dies, you can be faced with not only an unimaginable loss, but also a legal minefield – particularly if they die without a will.
-How this impacts the surviving partner also varies greatly between States and Territories.
+In the past, if you were in a same sex relationship and your partner dies, you could have been faced with not only an unimaginable loss, but also a legal minefield – particularly if they die without a will.
+How this impacts the surviving partner also varied greatly between States and Territories.
 Being able to make the choice to marry your partner means that if your partner passes away, you will get more rights and entitlements in the event of their death.

-As a woman, a family lawyer, a heterosexual, an Australian, but more importantly; as a human being, I will be voting YES.
+The legal obstacles and increased costs that same sex couples face have finally (at least in part) been alleviated with our recent change in law.
+As a woman, a family lawyer, a heterosexual, an Australian, but more importantly as a human being, I voted YES.